bekk/bekk-christmas/post/ux/this-article-emits-g-of-co2-every-time-it’s-viewed.md

 Use a green hosting service when starting a new project.
 The location of the data centers and their energy sources will have a huge impact on the CO2 emissions from your site/product.
 You can check what energy source your current hosting service uses on [websitecarbon.com](https://www.websitecarbon.com/) and see if you should switch.

-By the way, @selbekk you don’t have to check.
+By the way, Kristofer Selbekk you don’t have to check.
 I already did.
 It doesn’t look good.
 Since you use every occasion to brag about how much traffic these calendars drive, I think it’s time we do our part and use green hosting for these calendars right away 😉 Hope you’re up for the challenge!
 In this article, you can learn about [how to choose a green hosting provider](https://www.wholegraindigital.com/blog/choose-a-green-web-host/).

 There are sooo many other things you and your team can do.
 If you’re interested, Wholegrain Digital takes this topic seriously and provides many [additional tips for developing greener websites](https://www.wholegraindigital.com/blog/website-energy-efficiency/).